microbecode/zk-languages/zokrates/README.md

 ### ZK program

-The program itself is in `root.zok`
+The program itself is in `multiply.zok`

 #### Intermediary format